This ain’t no Hallowe’en1.

-This is Fasching and Maschkera in southern Germany.
+In southern Germany, this is Fasching, known also as Werdenfelser Fosanacht, to go along with the masks for Maschkera.
 It’s also about about distinctions and differences by comparison with Karneval on the Rhein.

 Festivities take place before Catholic Lent, and the key idea behind the wild colourful costumes and wooden masks is the very pagan origin and ritual of driving out or driving away evil spirits of winter lurking inside people and their homes and welcoming the friendly spirits of spring for a productive growing season.

 Here in the Werdenfelser Land of southern Bavaria, Fasching begins on the first Sunday after Heilige Drei Könige (Epiphany) and ends on the night of Faschingsdienstag (Shrove Tuesday) at midnight.
 Important dates for Fasching and Maschkera include:

 - 1st Sunday after Heilige Drei Könige (Epiphany).

 - Unsinniger Donnerstag: Crazy Thursday; a.k.a.
 Fat Thursday, 6 days before Ash Wednesday.

 - Fastnachtssamstag: Carnival Saturday, 4 days before Ash Wednesday.

 - Fastnachtssonntag: Carnival Sunday, 3 days before Ash Wednesday.

 - Rosenmontag: Shrove Monday; a.k.a.
 Carnival Monday, Frolic Monday.

 - Faschingsdienstag, Fastnachtsdienstag: Shrove Tuesday; a.k.a.
 Fat Tuesday, Mardi Gras.